am-teich/kirby-patterns/readme.md

 Afterwards you can run `gulp` in order to build the assets or `gulp watch` to work on your patterns and convert the assets on the fly.

 I am by no means the best frontend dev out there, so I'm sure you will find a smarter way to setup your build process with grunt, gulp or npm anyway.

-## Customizing the design of the Patterns interface

-The dark default theme might not be for everyone, but it's very easy to load your own stylesheet and even js to customize the interface.
-The app is looking for an `/assets/patterns/index.css` and a `/assets/patterns/index.js` file.
-If not provided it will load the default theme.
-So by adding those files you can overwrite any styles you want.

 ## Requirements